Frijol/climate-change/GLOSSARY.md

 ## laminar
 taking place across constant streamlines; not turbulent

+## landscape amnesia
+forgetting how different the landscape used to look because the change has been gradual.
+E.g. lack of snow in the summer on a mountaintop may seem normal if it has gradually disappeared over 50 years but is shocking to someone who had never seen it bare from a childhood 50 years previous [Diamond, 69.4%][Diamond]

 ## LCA
 life cycle assessment (typically, cradle to grave carbon impact analysis)